At ISoP, we have always been committed to protecting the members and PV colleagues’ privacy.

 6. Terms of Service

-Our membership subscriptions are annual and you may cancel at any point via your Member Profile (when logged in to your account) and you will retain full access until the anniversary of your initial registration.
+Our membership subscriptions are annual and you may cancel at any point via Update your Information (when logged in to your account) and you will retain full access until the anniversary of your initial registration.

 Notice of membership subscription renewal will be sent via email 28 days before the anniversary of initial registration.